vlapsley/blog/content/post/the-operation-was-a-success.md

 ## The operation was a success

-I removed the faulty capacitor.
-You can see by the brown colouring on the top and slight bulging that it is indeed faulty.
+Broke out the soldering iron and removed the faulty capacitor.
+You can see by the brown colouring on top and slight bulging that it is indeed faulty.
 ![alt text][1]

 I then soldered in the new capacitor.
 I can't tell you how good my soldering was.
 It was like back being a kid in the 1980s with [Dick Smith Fun Way kits](https://www.google.com.au/search?tbm=isch&as_q=dick+smith+electronics+kits+fun+way).